The push for a truce in Gaza: what we know

 World

-Palestinian group Hamas has submitted a proposal for a new six-week truce in Gaza.
+Hamas proposal also calls for the flow of humanitarian aid to be ramped up

-JERUSALEM (AFP) – Palestinian group Hamas has submitted a proposal for a new six-week truce in Gaza, to be followed by a durable ceasefire, a Hamas official told AFP on Friday.
+Jerusalem (AFP) – Palestinian militant group Hamas has submitted a proposal for a new six-week truce in Gaza, to be followed by a durable ceasefire, a Hamas official told AFP on Friday.

 Here is what we know about the demands of both Hamas and Israel as mediators push for a deal to end the five-month-old war.